setopet/java-rs-filters/README.md

 }
 ```

-By registering `SubResourceAwareAuthFilter` as `ContainerRequestFilter` with your framework, the `@RolesAllowed` annotation of the delegating resource is also applied for the request to the sub-resource.
+By registering `SubResourceAwareAuthFilter` as `ContainerRequestFilter` with your framework, `@RolesAllowed` annotations of delegating resources are also applied for requests to sub-resources.

 In the example above, the role `HUMAN` is required when accessing the `NoiseResource ` with `/cat/noise`.
 For further details consult the Javadocs.